* Brazil profits jumps 42 pct

 * But core capital ratio falls to 9.58 pct

-* Bank expects to sell 51 pct stake in Popular property assets (Adds details on Popular from conference call)
+* Expects to sell 51 pct stake in Popular property assets (Includes details on losses for Popular from news conference)

-MADRID, July 28 (Reuters) - A buoyant Brazilian business and a revenue boost from the integration of Banco Popular helped Banco Santander post a 37 percent rise in second-quarter net profit, though the bank's capital and bad loan ratios were hit by the acquisition.
+MADRID, July 28 (Reuters) - A buoyant Brazilian business and a revenue boost from Banco Popular helped Banco Santander post a 37 percent rise in second-quarter net profit, although the bank's capital and bad loan ratios were hit by the purchase.

 The euro zone's biggest lender by market value - which consolidated Banco Popular in its accounts for the first time since it took over the troubled Spanish lender on June 7 - reported net profit of 1.75 billion euros ($2.05 billion) in the period from April to June, beating analysts' forecast.

 Santander's net interest income (NII) - a measure of earnings on loans minus deposit costs - was 8.6 billion euros in the quarter, up 13.6 percent from last year.

 This was mostly underpinned by a 42 percent jump of quarterly profits in Brazil, which comfortably outperformed the bank's other units, including Britain where a weaker pound sent profits down 18 percent in the quarter.

 Like European rivals, Santander is struggling however to lift earnings from loans in Spain as interest rates hover at historic lows, while increasing competition erodes margins.